SteeltoeOSS/Documentation/api/v3/discovery/load-balancing.md

-## Load Balancing
+# Load Balancing

-Any time a client needs to select a service instance to which to send a request, some mechanism is required for selecting the instance to call.
-In all mechanisms provided for service discovery in Steeltoe versions before 2.2.0, service instances were selected randomly. `Steeltoe.Common` 2.2.0 added a new abstraction named `ILoadBalancer`, which provides configurable load balancing.
+Any time a client needs to select a service instance to which to send a request, some mechanism is required for selecting the instance to call. `Steeltoe.Common` provides an abstraction named `ILoadBalancer`, which provides configurable load balancing.

-### ILoadBalancer
+## ILoadBalancer

 The `ILoadBalancer` interface defines two methods: